Zichang23/BayesModel/README.md

 #### 3.1 Model Specification

+Below is the model specification for a bayesian spatial-temporal model without interaction effect.

 $$Y_{it}|\theta_{it} \backsim Poisson(E_{it}\theta_{it})$$

 $$log(\theta_{it}) = \beta_0 + \beta_1 X_{GDP} + \beta_2 X_{consumption} + \beta_3 X_{jobs} + v_i + u_i + \gamma_t + \phi_t + \delta_{it}$$